Counties 1 Southern South: Southern Counties (1993–1996)

 At the end of the 1992–93 season the top six teams from London Division 1 and the top six from South West Division 1 were combined to create National 5 South.
 This meant that Southern Counties dropped from a tier 7 league to a tier 8 league for the years that National 5 South was active.
-Promotion continued to South West 2 and relegation down to either Berks/Dorset/Wilts 1 or Bucks/Oxon 1.
+Promotion continued to South West 2 and relegation to either Berks/Dorset/Wilts 1 or Bucks/Oxon 1.